Table of Contents[Hide][Show]

 The Benefits of Booking a Hotel Direct

-A big concern for hotel companies lies in the demographics – more than half of all millennials book their accommodations with 3rd party booking sites.
+A big concern for hotel companies lies in the demographics – more than half of all millennials book their accommodations with third party booking sites.

-To reclaim that business, the companies have launched aggressive campaigns to get consumers to book direct rather than through 3rd party.
+To reclaim that business, the companies have launched aggressive campaigns to get consumers to book direct rather than through a third party.
 That means there can be advantages to booking hotel stays direct.

 1. The Hotel is Responsible to You

 If my friend had booked direct, chances are the hotel would have been able to find her reservation.
-At least, she wouldn’t have had to fight for a refund because she wouldn’t have paid twice.
+At least she wouldn’t have had to fight for a refund because she would not have paid twice.

 2. No Worries about Getting the Best Price